-Blue Oak accelerates the drug discovery with our proprietary chemistry platform, ADEPtTM (Adaptive Design Engineering for Privileged Structures) that rationally designs privileged chemotypes with CNS activity.
-Initial filters select structures that have physicochemical properties correlated with phenotypic activity.
-Subsequent design elements incorporate structural features commonly found in complex biological systems.
-The result are privileged chemotypes that are structurally novel, drug-like and easily optimizable.
+ADEPt™ (Adaptive Design Engineering for Privileged Structures) rationally designs privileged chemotypes with CNS activity, allowing us to accelerate drug discovery.
+Proprietary computational filters identify chemical structures that have properties correlated with brain circuit and behavioral activity.
+This results in privileged chemotypes that are structurally novel, drug-like and easily optimizable.

 We can dramatically improve the typical 0.1% hit rate for screening in target-based drug discovery programs to 20% to 40% by designing privileged chemotypes with properties that make them more likely to be privileged.
 We start with compounds that are more drug-like and have fewer problems to fix during optimization.
 As smaller, more soluble molecules, they are more likely to cross the blood-brain barrier.

 An important benefit of this design process is that Blue Oak compounds occupy a substantially different region of chemistry space compared to historical corporate compound collections.
 Modern corporate compound collections tend to reside in densely populated regions of chemical space that focus on specific, single targets for various therapeutic areas such as oncology, immunology, etc. In contrast, ADEPt™ selects for molecules that are in scarcely populated, but biologically relevant, regions of chemistry space that allows for activity at multiple drug targets.
 Since our compounds have not been extensively screened by other companies, Blue Oak is able exploit a unique intellectual property space.